neopragma/python-unit-testing/docs/presentation-notes.md

 This workshop is a basic, hands-on introduction to fundamental unit testing concepts and practices.
 This version of the workshop uses Python for the hands-on work.

-The introduction is broad rather than deep - we'll touch on three kinds of executable tests that typically exercise code at the "unit" level, including example-based testing, property-based testing, and mutation testing.
+The introduction is broad rather than deep.
+We'll touch on three kinds of executable tests that typically exercise code at the "unit" level, including example-based testing, property-based testing, and mutation testing.

 We'll practice writing unit tests for existing code, writing unit tests as executable specifications to drive out new code, and refactoring existing code and using mocks to enable isolated unit testing.
 We'll demonstrate property-based tests and mutation tests.
 We will not go into great depth in any of these topics.